TobiasZawada/elgrep/README.md

 The library [cexp](https://github.com/TobiasZawada/cexp/blob/master/cexp.el) for searching Combined EXPressions composed of regular expressions and balanced expressions works well together with Elgrep.

 The [github directory of Elgrep](https://github.com/TobiasZawada/elgrep) contains a directory [elgrepTest](https://github.com/TobiasZawada/elgrep/elgrepTest) with bibtex files in subdirectories.
+To search the bibtex files for publications by Stallman that do not contain `emacs` in the title use the following settings.
+Only the modified settings are listed here.

-To search the bibtex files for publications by Stallman that do not contain `emacs` in the title use the following settings:
+`cexp-search-forward` from the library `cexp` is used as search function.
+The embraced terms `\!(...\!)` match balanced expressions.
+For an instance `\!(stallman\!)` matches a balanced expression that contains a match for the regular expression `stallman`.
+Examples for a matching strings are `"Richard M. Stallman"` and `{Richard M. Stallman}`.
 ```
 Expression: List of regexps:
 [INS] [DEL] Regexp: ^ *author *= *\!(\<stallman\>\!)